davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Angular momentum flux/Circular orbits/Nonspinning/README.md

-# Flux of energy for nonspinning compact binaries on circular orbits
+# Flux of angular momentum for nonspinning compact binaries on circular orbits

 The file ``flux.txt`` contains the flux of angular momentum for nonspinning compact binaries on circular orbits.